The Resource Tree¶

 a security hierarchy we might use within our site.
 If a user is part of a

-the departments, but unless they are in
+corporation they can view the departments, but unless they are in

-its own records but no one elses.
+further, an employee can update its own records but no one elses.

 The implementations of group-level and object-level security are covered in their own sections.